kumahq/kuma-counter-demo/README.md

 subgraph kuma-mesh
 edge-gateway
 demo-app(demo-app :5050)
-redis(redis :6379)
+kv(kv :5050)
 end
 edge-gateway --> demo-app
-demo-app --> redis
+demo-app --> kv
 browser --> edge-gateway
 ```

 The `demo-app` service presents a browser interface that listens on port `5050`.
-When it starts, it expects to find a `zone` key in Redis that specifies the name of the datacenter (or cluster) that the current `redis` instance belongs to.
-This name is then displayed in the `demo-app` GUI.

-The `zone` key is purely static and arbitrary, but by having different `zone` values across different `redis` instances, we know at any given time from which Redis instance we are fetching/incrementing our counter when we route across a distributed environment across many zones, clusters and clouds.
+You can set the zone key on the kv `curl -v -XPOST -d '{"value":"zone-1"}' localhost:5050/api/key-value/zone -H 'content-type: application/json'` where `localhost:5050` is your kv service.

 ## Run the application